 A strangled shout erupted from the far bedroom.
-Private James stumbled through the door, a creature attached to him like a parasite, clutching the boy with boneless arms, its clawed feet tearing bloody gashes across belly and thighs, its fleshy trunk ripping ribbons of flesh from the exposed throat.
+Private James stumbled through the door, a creature attached to him like a parasite; clutching the boy with boneless arms, its clawed feet tore bloody gashes across belly and thighs, while its fleshy trunk ripped ribbons of flesh from the exposed throat.
 Blood jetted across the walls and splashed the floor as both creature and boy crashed heavily to the ground.

 Tearing its trunk free from the ruined throat, the thing fixed its black eyes on Fournier.
 The Frenchman whimpered and tossed the sack, striking the creature, his voice breaking as he cried, “Ici!
 Allez!
 Allez!”